By signing up to be a member you agree to abide by the Carlton Club’s Code of Conduct

 2. All members of Carlton Social and Bowling Club C.I.C. are entitled to freely enjoy their membership of the club.

-4. Members are entitled to be treated with courtesy and respect at all times.
+5. All members, visitors and staff are entitled to be treated with courtesy and respect at all times.

 8. In any club issues and disputes between members do occasionally arise.
 These should be dealt with as informally as possible.
 If a member wishes to make a complaint, they should refer this to the Duty Manager who will advise them of the process.
 The person being complained about, and/ or any witness members, must act responsibly.
 Members must treat the process as confidential and do their best to minimise not exacerbate the problem.
 Once the dispute has been dealt with all members must accept the conclusion and move on.